phc5/next-portfolio/_posts/technology/rust-lang.md

 }
 ```

-Shadowing is different that the `mut` keyword because if you try to shadow without the `let` keyword, you will get a compile-time error.
+Shadowing is different than the `mut` keyword because if you try to shadow without the `let` keyword, you will get a compile-time error.
 By using `let` we are creating a new variable again and therefore can also change the type of the value while using the same variable name.

 ```
 fn main() {